MTA Bargaining Certificate Program

 Bargaining units across the state are undergoing major transformations to build power and demand more for educators, students, and our communities.
-Local unions are enhancing traditional bargaining strategies, inviting more members into the process, forming bargaining councils, and moving past “bread and butter” issues to Bargain for the Common Good.
-The Bargaining Certificate program is an excellent opportunity to prepare members to lead this vital work.
+Local unions are enhancing traditional bargaining strategies, inviting more members into the process, running escalating contract campaigns, forming bargaining councils, and moving past “bread and butter” issues to Bargain for the Common Good.
+The Bargaining Certificate program is an excellent opportunity for members to prepare to lead in this vital work.

 Members will complete a specific set of courses taught by MTA Staff and members to earn the Bargaining Certificate.
 These workshops will be available throughout the year at our Summer Conference, Winter Union Skills, regional and local trainings, and other venues.
 All MTA members— ESPs, teachers, specialists, classified staff, faculty, and professional staff—are encouraged to participate, whether you’re an experienced negotiator or a member with no bargaining experience who wants to learn more.

 The program consists of 24 hours of training distributed among the following topics.

 Approximately six class hours offered in a one-day session or multiple workshops.
 Bargaining Foundations will cover:

 - An Overview of the Collective Bargaining Process

 - Tactics and Techniques for the Bargaining Table